daviddoria/Widgets/README.md

     0,  qt_static_metacall };"

 I have only tried to build these widgets on Linux+gcc, so I can't comment on a fix for this.
 If anyone has one, I'm all ears :)

+By removing the tag "QDESIGNER_WIDGET_EXPORT" from the definition of the classes FloatSlider, LabeledSlider, and CoordinateEditWidget
+(in their correspondent header files, e.g. "FloatSlider.h"), the repository will build, but the widgets will not be available in the QtDesigner GUI.